TimJaspers0801/SurgeNet/README.md

 data can lead to improvements of 13.8%, 9.5%, and 36.8% compared to ImageNet pretraining.
-Extending this data with more heterogeneous surgical data further increased performance by 5.0%, 5.2%, and 2.5%, suggesting that increasing diversity within SSL data is beneficial for modelperformance.
+Extending this data with more heterogeneous surgical data further increased performance by 5.0%, 5.2%, and 2.5%, suggesting that increasing diversity within SSL data is beneficial for model performance.

 ## Models
 The models used in this study are based on the [MetaFormer](https://arxiv.org/abs/2210.13452) architecture.
 The models are trained using a self-supervised learning approach on the SurgeNet